 Commercial silica is used in the manufacturing of building products for commercial and residential construction.
 Whole grain commercial silica products are used in flooring compounds, mortars and grouts, specialty cements, stucco and roofing shingles.
 Ground commercial silica products are used by building products manufacturers in the manufacturing of certain fiberglass products and additionally as functional extenders and to add durability and weathering properties to cementious compounds.
 In addition, geothermal wells are an alternative energy source that requires specialized ground silica products in their well casings for effectiveness.
 The market for commercial silica used to manufacture building products is driven primarily by the demand in the construction markets.
 The historical trend for this market has been one of growth, especially in demand for cementious compounds for new construction, renovation and repair.
-Although the housing construction market experienced a significant decline beginning in 2006 and continuing through 2011, we began to see an increase in permits and housing starts in 2012, gains that have continued during 2015.
-To the extent the housing market growth continues in the coming years, which is difficult to predict given the current economic uncertainty, we expect that demand in this end market will increase.
+We have seen an increase in permits and housing starts since 2012, gains that continued during 2016.
+To the extent the housing market growth continues in the coming years, we expect that demand in this end market will increase.